 Your hearing instrument has an ergonomic designed push-button for volume adjustment and switching between different programs.

-The push-button can be pressed and activated on either the upper part (UP) or the lower part (DOWN).
+The push-button can be activated by pressing either the upper part (UP) or the lower part (DOWN).

 The push-button on your hearing instrument can be programmed to one of 3 functionalities.